Cyprus demands Turkey sanctions at EU summit, stalls on Belarus | Law-Order

 Cyprus demands Turkey sanctions at EU summit, stalls on Belarus

-Cyprus on Thursday defied rising pressure to approve European Union sanctions on Belarus at a leaders' summit, urging fellow EU governments to also sanction Turkey over its oil and gas drilling in the Mediterranean.
+Cyprus defied pressure to approve European Union sanctions on Belarus at a leaders' summit on Thursday, urging other members of the bloc to also punish Turkey for its oil and gas drilling in the Mediterranean.

-Despite friendly elbow bumps as the summit got under way in Brussels, leaders wearing face masks due to the coronavirus pandemic were set to confront Cyprus, one of the EU's smallest members, to break the paralysis on Belarus sanctions.
-"This is just inappropriate to have a situation (in the EU) without any reaction," Lithuanian President Gitanas Nauseda said of the Aug.
+Despite friendly elbow bumps as the summit got under way in Brussels, leaders wearing face masks due to the coronavirus pandemic were set to confront Cyprus, one of the EU's smallest countries, to break the deadlock on Belarus sanctions.
+"This is just inappropriate to have a situation without any reaction," Lithuanian President Gitanas Nauseda said of the Aug.
 9 presidential election in Belarus that the West and the opposition say was rigged.

-While Britain and Canada have proceeded with sanctions on Minsk to show support for pro-democracy demonstrations there, the deadlock in the 27-country EU, where decisions are taken by unanimity, has cost the bloc credibility, diplomats said.
-A draft final statement for the summit said EU leaders condemned unacceptable violence against peaceful protesters in Belarus and did not recognise the election results.
+While Britain and Canada have imposed sanctions on Minsk to show support for pro-democracy demonstrations there, the impasse in the 27-nation EU, where decisions are taken by unanimity, has cost the bloc credibility, diplomats say.
+A draft of the summit's final statement said EU leaders condemned unacceptable violence against peaceful protesters in Belarus and did not recognise the election results.
 It added that "restrictive measures" should be imposed without delay.

-Wearing a face mask with the island of Cyprus embroidered in gold, Cypriot President Nicos Anastasiades did not stop to speak to reporters on arrival in Brussels, but won public support from Austria, which chided fellow leaders for not supporting Nicosia.
-Turkey, both an EU candidate country and NATO member, has slid towards authoritarianism under Erdogan but remains a strategically-located partner that the EU cannot ignore.
+President Alexander Lukashenko has denied his re-election was rigged and called the crisis the result of Western meddling.
+Cypriot President Nicos Anastasiades made no comment as he arrived on Thursday for the two-day meeting - but won public support from Austria's leader, who chided others for not supporting Nicosia.

 ALSO READ